platformsh/template-builder/templates/wagtail/files/README.md

 ## Post-installation

-After installation you will need to create the initial administrative user.
+After installation, you will need to create the initial administrative user.

 1. SSH into the project using `platform ssh` (if you have checked out a copy of the repository), or using the SSH login URL provided in the web console.